Women in Geothermal (WING) returns to the United States, where it all began!

 The structure of WING is based on local presence and global connection.
 The WING Global Team, which currently sits within New Zealand, is responsible for the management and operation of the organisation.

-WING US Team: Kelly Blake (US Ambassador), Bridget Ayling, Karen Christopherson, Cary Lindsey, Mary Mann, Ann Robinson-Tait, Drew Siler, Caity Smith, Andrew Tiedeman, Kate Young
+WING US Team: Kelly Blake (US Ambassador), Bridget Ayling, Karen Christopherson, Cary Lindsey, Mary Mann, Ann Robertson-Tait, Drew Siler, Caity Smith, Andrew Tiedeman, Kate Young

 WING NZ Team: Andy Blair (Global Chair), Abbie Dean (NZ Ambassador), Paul Siratovich, Sophie Milloy, Aimee Calibugan, Catherine Coutts, Charis Wong, Juliet Newson, Anya Seward, Karl Spinks.